-Hibiscus are well-known for their big, showy flowers reminiscent of the tropics - and they're surprisingly easy to grow.
-The hardy varieties can withstand cold winters to rebloom each summer.
+are well-known for their big, showy flowers reminiscent of the tropics - and they're surprisingly easy to grow.
+The hardy plants can withstand cold winters to rebloom each summer.

-Sun Exposure: Partial shade to full sun - full sun will encourage better blooming.
+Sun Exposure: Your hibiscus plant should receive partial shade to full sun - full sun will encourage better blooming.

 Hibiscus flowers are sure to steal the show in any sunny spot in your garden